Fact-checked by the The Credit Scout editorial team

 What Exactly Is Pay for Delete and How Does It Work?

 The mechanics are straightforward.
 You send a written pay-for-delete letter before making any payment.
-The letter proposes the terms: you pay X amount, they delete the entry within a specified timeframe — typically 30 days.
+The letter proposes the terms: you pay X amount, they delete the entry within a specified timeframe, typically 30 days.
 Only after receiving written confirmation do you send payment.
-If you pay first, you lose all leverage.
+Paying first eliminates all your negotiating power.

 What Debts Qualify for Pay for Delete?

-Key Takeaway: Pay for delete works by offering payment in exchange for tradeline removal — but only in writing, before payment.
+Key Takeaway: This strategy works by offering payment in exchange for tradeline removal, but only in writing, before payment.
 Focus on third-party collectors, not original creditors, as collection agencies have far more reporting discretion.
-See how to remove collections accounts for the full process.
+See the full pay-for-delete negotiation guide for the complete process.

 How Do You Write a Pay for Delete Letter That Gets Results?